-In general, it may not be as common in some countries as it is in the U.S. to use cards for most transactions.
-You must be able to get cash in the local currency to use for smaller purchases, such as drinks and snacks, and you may opt to use a card for bigger purchases if the merchant accepts cards.
-Note that there will most likely be an international transaction fee every time you make a purchase with a card abroad.
+In general, it is quite common in Spain to pay by card, with the exception of small merchants.
+So, you must be able to get cash in the local currency to use for smaller purchases, such as drinks and snacks, and you may opt to use a card for bigger purchases if the merchant accepts cards.
+There will most likely be an international transaction fee every time you make a purchase with a card abroad.